 "Have a nice day!," saith the fast-food worker as she shoves the bag containing my (often jacked up) order in my general direction while not making eye contact because her focus has already shifted to the next customer and she's hoping to get the drive-thru window closed before I ask for salt, a bunch of it.

 I always ask for a bunch, so that if I get lucky, I may get two or even three packets instead of one before she snatches her hand away and the window slides shut.
 Now, if I'm in a reckless mood, or I'm feeling annoyed because I've tapped on the window and received a what are you still doing here glare before she reluctantly slides the window back open, I may exercise the nuclear option.

-As she reluctantly hands me my salt packets (apparently salt volume is the key determinant of profit or loss in the fast food industry) I'll call up the warmest smile I can muster and say, "I'm sorry, could I have a few more please?, I define food as a salt delivery mechanism" in a charmingly self-effacing tone.
+As she reluctantly hands me my salt packets (apparently salt volume is the key determinant of profit or loss in the fast-food industry) I'll call up the warmest smile I can muster and say, "I'm sorry, may I have a few more, please?
+I define food as a salt delivery mechanism" in a charmingly self-effacing tone.
 I've even been known to chuckle.
 From the look on her face, I'd have to say that having to hand me salt (again!) has ruined her perfectly nice day.

 Sometimes, you have to look for it, you'll get an almost startled reaction.
 Wow, it's one of those sources of all revenue!
 I've heard stories, but I never thought I'd actually have to do more than toss the bag at them and chirp, Have a nice day!